Great Train Robbery (1963): Douglas Gordon Goody

 Authorities regarded Douglas Gordon Goody as the mastermind of the operation.
 He first made contact with 'The Ulsterman' in a meeting set up by Brian Field in Finsbury Park.
 Of Northern Irish descent, Goody was born in Putney, London in March 1930 and was still living there in his mother's flat at the time of the robbery.
 In the early 1960s, he joined Buster Edwards' gang and helped rob various easy targets.
+In August 1963, he was arrested in connection with the Great Train Robbery and taken to the Leicester City Police Headquarters for questioning by Detective Chief Inspector Peter Vibart of the Flying Squad.
+Sentenced to 30 years for his role in the crime, he was released from prison in 1975.
+Goody then moved to the white-washed town of Mojácar in Almería, Spain, where he ran a beachfront bar.